LassoSoft/LassoGuide/lasso_guide_source/operations/pdf.rst

    #text_example->add(#text4)

    local(text5) = pdf_text("Lasso works by using a simple scripting
-      language, which can be embedded in Web pages and scripts residing on your Web server.
+      language, which can be embedded in web pages and scripts residing on your web server.
 The details of scripting and programming in Lasso 9 are covered in the Lasso 9 Language Guide also included with this product.
-By default, Lasso 9 Server is designed to run on the most prevalent modern Web server platforms with the most popular Web serving applications.
-In addition, Lasso's extensibility allows Web Server Connectors to be authored for any Web server for which default connectivity is not provided.\n\n",
+By default, Lasso 9 Server is designed to run on the most prevalent modern web server platforms with the most popular web serving applications.
+Additionally, Lasso's extensibility allows
+      web Server Connectors to be authored for any web server for which default connectivity is not provided.\n\n",
       -type='Paragraph',
       -leading=15,